13.1. Bitcoin Depolymerizer Setup Manual#

 depolymerizer-bitcoin is a bitcoin blockhain Taler adapter.

-In this manual, we explain how to setup an adapter.
+In this manual, we explain how to setup a depolymerizer.

 Bitcoin Depolymerizer belongs to the Depolymerization project, and can be downloaded via Git: